chi3fmhlongo/alx-low_level_programming/0x11. C - printf/README.md

 # 0x11.
-C - printf
+C - printf Project

-# Created By Siyabonga Khwela & Syanda Mntambo
+# Siyabonga Khwela & Syanda Mntambo

 A collaborative project by ALX Software Engineering to implement the inbuilt "printf" function in c language.